Your marriage is in crisis.

 Has the coach actually saved their own marriage?
 Or are they just teaching theory?

-Kathryn and I coach from lived experience—we nearly destroyed each other and rebuilt from ground zero.
+Kathryn and I coach from lived experience.
+We nearly destroyed each other and rebuilt from ground zero.
 That credibility matters.

 2. Specialized Focus